santiago-mooser/yubikey-provisioning-scripts/README.md

 ## Using the scripts

 **WARNING**
 The private key of the yubikey is not exported.
-To reprovision new subkeys, please create a new as per [this official yubikey guide](https://github.com/drduh/YubiKey-Guide#sub-keys), but select option `14` and continue with the rest of the guide:
+To reprovision new subkeys, please create new subkeys as per [this official yubikey guide](https://github.com/drduh/YubiKey-Guide#sub-keys), but select option `14` and continue with the rest of the guide (including moving the subkeys to the yubikey):
 **WARNING**

 ```bash